coderomm/Stationary-Shop/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-F7DF1E)
 ![jQuery](https://img.shields.io/badge/jQuery-3-0769AD)

-Welcome to the Stationary Shopy web design project!
+Welcome to the Stationary Shop web design project!
 This project was meticulously crafted by Coderom to provide a seamless user experience, utilizing HTML, CSS3, Bootstrap 4, JavaScript, and jQuery.
 It's fully responsive and ready to shine on all devices.
 My main goal is ensuring a fully responsive, user-friendly, and visually appealing experience.
 Explore the world of life insurance services and products with our modern and interactive website. 🚀

 ## Project Overview 🚀